My Significant Other Has Control Issues: What Do I Do?

 The Signs of Control Issues

-People with control issues will often criticize others even for inconsequential things.
+Controlling people will often criticize others even for inconsequential things.
 Still, it can add up and cause their victim to believe their self-worth rests with how their partner feels and never feel “good enough” in the relationship and that they can’t do anything right.
+Constantly criticizing a person’s character, body, past experiences, etc. is emotionally abusive behavior and can lead to negative thinking, poor mental health, and a variety of other problems.

-Criticism can eventually evolve into insults, where your partner demeans and belittles you and makes you feel shameful.
+Criticism can eventually evolve into insults, where your partner demeans and belittles you and makes you feel shameful out of a need for control.
 For instance, they might try to accuse you of being a bad parent or make rude comments about your appearance.

 It’s common for control freaks to try to isolate you from friends and family so that you depend on them solely for support.
 By controlling where you go and who you interact with, it also makes it easier for them to keep tabs on you.